Project

 Actions #9

-Updated by Jean-Michel Philippe over 11 years ago
+Updated by Jean-Michel Philippe about 12 years ago

 You're right, an USB key is a good solution.
 But buy one of good quality, the low cost ones usually don't support rewriting an entire USB image several times.